mredenti/ModernCMake/slides/episodes/variables.md

 <!--

+  CMAKE VARIABLES ARE NOT ENVIRONMENT VARIABLES (UNLIKE MAKEFILES)

   Declared/Defined using the set() command.

   Customization: Variables allow you to customize the build process based on different criteria such as the target platform, build type (e.g., Debug or Release), or user-specific options.